This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 Incentives could (subject to avoiding substantial modification) include:

 For a sanction to be effectively enforced, sufficient evidence is required to justify the claim or action.
-It is therefore important to have clear records. for example of agreed service levels, notice periods, reminders, communications, agreements etc.
+It is therefore important to have clear records which could include records of; agreed service levels; notice periods; reminders; communications; agreements etc.

-Any enforced incentive or sanction must comply with the agreed contract or agreement terms and conditions.
+Any enforced incentive or sanction must comply with the agreed terms and conditions for the contract or agreement.

 Improvement opportunities can be identified by anyone engaged with the Organisation, both internally and externally.

-Many improvement ideas come not from management but from employees and suppliers operationally involved in service delivery.
-They are regularly exposed to operational inefficiencies which may not be visible higher up in the Organisation.
+Many improvement ideas can come from management, employees and supplier(s) operationally involved in the delivery of the service/ goods contract.
+Supplier(s) and employees can be particularly insightful as they are regularly exposed to operational inefficiencies which may not be visible higher up in the Organisation.

-Your organisation should seek feedback.
-It should work to develop a culture where everyone in the Organisation is encouraged to look for and suggest operational improvements.
-All suggestions should be considered
+Your Organisation should seek feedback and should work to develop a culture where everyone in the Organisation is encouraged to look for, and suggest, operational improvements.
+All suggestions should be considered.

 A key element of Contract and Supplier Management is the proactive identification and management of risk.
 Guidance can be accessed on the Risk Management page.